qst0/card-pegs/README.md

 9. Closet left
 10. Door to my room

-### Locations to finish... (typing that is)
-* Kitchen
+### Kitchen

+11. Inside the fridge
+12. Stove with a big pot
+13. In the sink
+14. Open the dishwasher
+15. Leaving the kitchen

+### Lobby

+16. My computer screen
+17. Couch under paintng
+18. Corner unfolding coffee table
+19. Couch under the window
+20. The lobby concrete floor

-* Main room
+### M's room

-* Mike's room
+21. Mike's door
-* Jamison's room
+22. Closet
+23. TV
+24. Computer
+25. Bed

+### J's Room

+26. Door
+27. Bed
+28. Coffee Table with mirrors
+29. Bathroom
+30. Secret spot

-* The truck
+### The truck

+31. Front seat
+32. Passenger seat
+33. Behind the driver
+34. Behind the passenger
+35. Truck bed

-* Race around the park
+### Race around Tempe Beach Park

-...
+36. Start of race
+37. The orbs
+38. The juggling spot
+39. The stairs / statues
+40. The ticket booths

+41. The rock spiral
-* 42. Water at the Tempe Center for the Arts
+42. Water at the Tempe Center for the Arts
-* 43. Fire at the Tempe Center for the Arts
+43. Fire at the Tempe Center for the Arts

-...
+44. Bridge start
+45. Bridge middle

+46. Bridge end
+47. Running up to the car bridge
+48. Car bridge spot one
+49. Car bridge Spot two
+50. The sign
+51. Finishing the race
-* 52. What is in the case?
+52. What is in the case?

 ## TODO

-* Finish Locations
 * Example Story
 * Doodles